 More Than 28 Years of Experience Helping Victims Across Rhode Island

 In an instant, an auto accident can turn your life upside down.
 When going through a personal injury matter, you may be seriously injured, left to deal with mounting medical bills, and lost earnings while you are unable to work.
 Add to this the stress of dealing with shady insurance adjusters and an at-fault party who will not admit responsibility, and you can easily feel overwhelmed.

-A Rhode Island car accident attorney who has been practicing for 22 years, Richard Sands is prepared to put his extensive experience to work for you.
+A Rhode Island car accident attorney who has been practicing for 28 years, Rich Sands is prepared to put his extensive experience to work for you.
 At our firm, our goal is to treat our clients as we would want to be treated.
-Our clients receive the same time and attention that we ourselves would want to receive in the confusing and often traumatizing time after a car accident, truck accident, motorcycle accident, or other types of traffic collisions.
+Our clients receive the same time and attention that we would want to receive in the confusing and often traumatizing time after a car accident, truck accident, motorcycle accident, or other types of traffic collision.

 Who Is Liable After a Car Accident?